Skip to content

 Roll-off dumpster sizes are typically expressed in cubic yards.
 The most common sizes available are:

-20 yard dumpsters: The more common size is 20 cubic yards, but some roll-off rental companies offer a 15-cubic yard option.
+20-yard dumpsters: The more common size is 20 cubic yards, but some roll-off rental companies offer a 15-cubic yard dumpster rental option.
 This size can accommodate the waste for small home projects, renovations, and yard cleanups.

-30 yard dumpsters: This container is a fairly standard size for most home renovation projects.
+30-yard dumpsters: This container is a fairly standard size for most home renovation projects.
 It's large enough to contain debris such as wood and lumber, drywall, and carpeting.
-Many 30 cubic yard containers are front loading as well, making it easier to dispose of heavier materials.
+Many 30 cubic yard containers are front-loaded as well, making it easier to dispose of heavier materials.

 40 yard dumpsters: Typically the largest roll-off size available, this dumpster is used for major construction, renovation, and demolition projects.
 The container has the same length and width as the 30-cubic yard size, but the walls are eight feet high rather than four-and-a-half feet, as they are with smaller sizes.